Do you have a new puppy that won't stop biting?

 Canine behavior is very complex.
-Some issues are easily fixed, while others take time and can never be fixed (just managed).
-Problem behaviors include anything from jumping on people, running out open doors, barking, resource guarding, inter-dog aggression, and storm/noise phobias.
-Marissa can help you work one-on-one with your pet to correct or control these troublesome behaviors.
+Some issues are easily fixed, while others take time and require ongoing training.
+Problem behaviors include anything from jumping on people, running out open doors, barking, guarding toys and food, fighting with housemates, and more.
+Amanda can help you work one-on-one with your pet to correct and control these troublesome behaviors.
 She offers phone consultations, single lessons, packages of 4 lessons and packages of 6 lessons to give you the direction you need.
 Lessons can take place at any location, including your home, and can be tailored to fit your pet's needs.

 If you are interested in joining one of these classes or need a private lesson for your dog, call Oakcrest Pet Hospital and we will put you in touch with Amanda!

 *For the protection of all the students, we require dogs have current Rabies, DHPP, and Bordetella vaccinations (administered by a veterinarian) and must be free of external parasites including fleas, ticks, and mites.